-MBTA bus tracker
+MBTA and COTA bus trackers

 Beagle was a Linux desktop search system, similar to Spotlight on OS X, built on top of Apache’s Lucene indexer.
 Beagle supported an impressive number of data sources and formats, and was included in several Linux distributions during its heyday.